-Our experience in Egypt so far had been hard at times, as told in Egypt – Part 1.
+At times, our experience in Egypt so far had been hard, as told in Egypt – Part 1.

-Emerging from our new digs in Aswan, we turned the corner and began to connect with the ancient temples and tombs as we hoped we would when we started planning this tour.
+Emerging from our new digs in Aswan, we turned the corner and began to connect with the ancient temples and tombs like we hoped we would when we started planning this tour.

 Aswan – Philae Temple